sarabsandhu/poc-application/README.md

 How to build the application
 ---------------------------------------------------------------------------------------------------------

-Application is building spring boot/mvc and h2 database (http://www.h2database.com/html/main.html).
+Application is built Spring Boot/MVC and h2 database (http://www.h2database.com/html/main.html).

 You will need JDK 1.8, Maven and git installed to build the application.
-Make sure JAVA_HOME and MAVEN_HOME variables are set properly.
-Also all these tools are available on your PATH environment variable.
+Make sure JAVA_HOME and MAVEN_HOME environment variables are set properly.
+Make sure that these tools are available on your PATH environment variable.

-1. Clone the application locally
+1. Clone application repo locally

    git clone https://github.com/sarabsandhu/poc-application.git

-2. Change your directory to poc-application folder and clean and package goals of maven.
+2. Change your directory to poc-application folder and run below command. it will build application along side running your test cases.

 	mvn clean package